-Now his blog is called “A Sacramental Life” and he began a master of divinity degree at LSTC this fall with the goal of being ordained in the ELCA.
+Now his blog is called"Grace Incarnate" and he began a master of divinity degree at LSTC this fall with the goal of being ordained in the ELCA.
 Grace Incarnate is also the name of the first seminary course he took, with Kurt Hendel, who gave him permission to use the name.

 Create the life you want

 It was Ellison’s spirituality that brought him Chicago in 2017.
-“A friend of mine invited me to come to Chicago to help him as an assisting minister with a spiritual center he was opening,” Ellison said.
+“A friend of mine invited me to come here to help him as an assisting minister with a spiritual center he was opening,” Ellison said.

-He had done a certificate program to be a minister at the center, but he soon had doubts about the type of spirituality being practiced there.
+He had done a certificate program to be a minister at the center, but he soon found his own spirituality shifting.